COVID-19 Response: Country Knowledge Exchange Series

 Webinar 3 (October 7, 2020): Strategies for maintaining gender-based violence services, increasing data collection and use, and maintaining high quality of care in the COVID-19 context

-Leaders from Afghanistan, Nigeria, and Malawi shared their successes, challenges, and lessons learned on maintaining high-quality care, increasing the use of data, and ensuring gender-sensitive services since the start of the pandemic.
-We learned how Afghanistan uses reproductive, maternal, newborn, child, and adolescent health scorecards to improve accountability and redirect attention to urgent issues.
+Leaders from Nigeria and Malawi shared their successes, challenges, and lessons learned on maintaining high-quality care, increasing the use of data, and ensuring gender-sensitive services since the start of the pandemic.
 In Nigeria, one promising approach to address the increase in gender-based violence (GBV) since the start of the pandemic has been to designate GBV services as essential and integrate them into other reproductive, maternal, newborn, and child health and nutrition services.
 The Ministry of Health in Malawi reacted to significant reductions in key quality of care indicators by strengthening district-level leadership, modifying the health workforce (including community health workers), and institutionalizing adaptive learning.

 This content is made possible by the generous support of the American people through the U.S. Agency for International Development (USAID) under the terms of the Cooperative Agreement #7200AA20CA00002, led by Jhpiego and partners.
 The contents are the responsibility of MOMENTUM Country and Global Leadership and do not necessarily reflect the views of USAID or the United States Government.